 Plan for Post Tax Proceeds

-There are a number of issues that are going to alter your post tax proceeds (which is why we always recommend embarking on an Exit Planning Process).
-With an appraisal in hand, working with a qualified tax advisor is a great way to really drill down on how a transaction might look for you and affect your retirement.
+A number of issues will alter your post-tax proceeds (which is why we always recommend embarking on an Exit Planning Process).
+With an appraisal in hand, working with a qualified tax advisor is a great way to really understand how a transaction might look for you and affect your retirement.

 So, what kind of tax are we talking about?